skarlekar/fargate-patterns/README.md

     $ echo $ECR_REPO_URI

 #### Build the Docker Image
-Build Docker image and push to ECR repository
+Build a Docker image and push to ECR repository

     $ ./push-to-ecr.sh